ruggeryiury/path-js/README.md

 # File methods

 These methods are meant to manipulate files.
+Some of them has synchronous and asynchonous versions of the same method.

 ## `Path.openFile()`